ishanjmukherjee/pylox/notes.md

 Resources on machine learning domain-specific languages from my advisor:

-Halide, EDSLs (Embedded DSLs).
-Check out conferences rather than papers: ASPLOS, NeurIPS, PLDI, OOPSLA, conferences on fuctional programming languages.
+- Halide, EDSLs (Embedded DSLs).
+Check out conferences rather than papers:
+ASPLOS, NeurIPS, PLDI, OOPSLA, conferences on fuctional programming languages.
 ML languages are named differently from just "ML languages": check out languages for accelerators/NLP/vision, domains

-The Triton language is worth checking out.
+- The Triton language is worth checking out.

-Read Bril, on embedded DSLs, by Adrian Sampson.
+- Read Bril, on embedded DSLs, by Adrian Sampson.
 Check out all the practical work done with EDSLs.

-The recommended text on programming languages is _Modern Compiler Implementation_.
-From digging online, it seems the book's ML version is canonical and the Java and C versions are ports.
+- The recommended text on programming languages is _Modern Compiler Implementation_.
+  - From digging online, it seems the book's ML version is canonical and the Java and C versions are ports.

 ## Chapter 4: Scanning

+### Lexemes

 Each individually meaningfully "blob" of characters is a _lexeme_.
 For example, in the line